fossasia/gci17.fossasia.org/README.md

 **IMPORTANT:**
 - All images must be optimized before uploaded to the repository via commit or Pull Request.
 You may use any image optimizer of your choice.
 - All images must be in `img/mentors`.
-- The images must be 240 x 240 pixels.
+- The images must be 240 x 240 pixels.mukeshreddygiris\hhbrhsd
 - If you do not want to include your social media accounts or coordinates , please do not provide empty fields like `facebook:`.
 - Avoid using contractions such as *can't, don't,* etc. If there is no choice (e.g. the name has single quote mark) put double quotes (`"`) around that part.